John William Rankin was born on Sept. 22, 1861 in Wharton Township, Fayette County, PA, the eldest son of Robert and Hester Ann (Minerd) Rankin.

 Frank was a coal miner in Oliphant, near Uniontown, working for the H.C.
 Frick Coke Company.
 He was of medium height and stout build, with light brown eyes and dark hair.
 He was a member of the United Mine Workers of America, Chartiers Local 8330.

 On Dec.
-2, 1908, at age 25, Frank wed 17-year-old Anna B. "Annie" Robinson (1890- ? ), uniting themselves in marriage.
+2, 1908, at age 25, Frank wed 17-year-old Anna Blanche "Annie" Robinson (June 22, 1891-1964), uniting themselves in marriage.
 She could not write and signed her name with an "X" on the Fayette County marriage license.
-She was the daughter of George and Emma Robinson of Springhill Township, and received her father's consent to the union because she was underage.
+She was the daughter of George W. and Emma (Martin) Robinson of Springhill Township, and received her father's consent to the union because she was underage.

-They had six children -- George Rankin, Earl Rankin, Charles Rankin, Harold Rankin, Helen Johnson and Edna Krause.
+They had six children -- George Rankin, Henry "Earl" Rankin, Charles Rankin, Harold "William" Rankin, Helen Johnson and Edna Krause.
 Later, they lived in Smithfield, Fayette County.

 When he registered for the military draft during World War I, he stated that he was married and had three children, and that he continued to be employed by the Frick company at Oliphant.
 The federal census of 1920 shows the Rankin family living in Fairchance, Georges Township, Fayette County, with Charles performing work as a coal miner.
 In 1925, when his brother Dewey dropped dead at the Revere coal mine near Uniontown, Frank and their brother Harry also lived and worked there at the time.